to1/backupper/README.md

 ```
 will install the package to your project.

-After the package was isntalled successfully you can use the these commands.
+After the package was installed successfully you can use the these commands.

 This command will backup all you project except "vendor" which is a folder excluded by default